 So, today, I delve into the dietary supplement industry.
 What are the driving forces behind the industry.
 What regulations, if any, exist to ensure the safety of the consumer?
 Is there a great big corporate pyramid with some dark and sinister Villain perched on top?
 Or is it all just clean-livin’ hippies out to help the world?
 Let’s find out!

 “Dietary Supplements” according to the Federal Trade Commission are: vitamins and minerals, amino acids, enzymes, herbs, animal extracts, and probiotics.
-The FTC put out an infographic about dietary supplements, which you can view by clicking here.
+The FTC put out an infographic about dietary supplements, which you can view on their page.

 According to some sources, the supplement industry rakes in $30-120 billion a year in the US alone.
 Nutraceuticals World states that the supplement industry creates 754,000 jobs and pays out $38 in salaries/wages.
 And that the dietary supplement industry constantly fights the FDA’s regulations and policy change.